+If your card is lost or damaged, you can apply for a new one only at the registrar's office during the opening hours.
 If you change accommodation, please remember to change your address on your own (at the self-service terminal using your chip card)!